-Figure 39 Temp Eq screen
+Figure 31 Temp Eq screen

 - Sensor (AQUALAB 4TEV only).
 Select to choose a capacitance sensor or chilled-mirror dew point sensor for sampling volatiles or nonvolatiles, respectively.
 The AQUALAB 4TE model only has a dew point option. - Mode.
-Select to choose between Single, Continuous, ISO 18787, Custom, or Low-Emitting mode (Figure 40).
-The current mode settings appear at the top of the screen with the number of tests appearing first, followed by the stability value (Δa_m).
+Select to choose between Single, Continuous, ISO 18787, Custom, or Low-Emitting mode (Figure 32).
+The current mode settings appear at the top of the screen with the number of tests appearing first, followed by the stability value ( $\Delta a_w$ ).

-Figure 40 Custom mode options
+Figure 32 Custom mode options

-- Single mode reads the sample once. - Continuous mode reads the sample until the chamber lid is opened or the test is stopped by selecting CANCEL.

-The AQUALAB reads the sample, displays results, and begins another read cycle without further action from the user.
+- Single mode reads the sample once. - Continuous mode reads the sample until the chamber lid is opened or the test is stopped by selecting CANCEL. - The AQUALAB 4 reads the sample, displays results, and begins another read cycle without further action from the user.
 The machine signals the completion of each reading with a beep.
-A timer on the screen tracks the cumulative read time.

-All readings taken during Continuous mode are saved on the instrument memory if the autosave feature is turned on (default).
-If the AQUALAB is connected to a computer using AquaLink 4 (Section 3.3.1), all readings can be downloaded to the AquaLink 4 software.

-- ISO 18787 mode reads the sample until the water activity change is equal to or less than 0.0003 a.../min per minute. - Custom mode reads a sample multiple times until a set level of stability is achieved.
-For example, the instrument could be set to read the sample until two consecutive tests are within ±0.001 a_w of each other.

-Use RIGHT and LEFT to change between the Readings or $\Delta a{{\! w}}$ settings.

-Use UP and DOWN to change to select the number of readings (2 to 9).

-Use UP and DOWN to select the $\Delta a{{\! w}}$ value (any number from 0.0003 to 0.0400) (Figure 41).
+A timer on the screen tracks the cumulative read time. - All readings taken during Continuous mode are saved on the instrument memory if the autosave feature is turned on (default). - ISO 18787 mode reads the sample until the water activity change is equal to or less than 0.0003 $a_w$ per minute. - Custom mode reads a sample multiple times until a set level of stability is achieved.
+For example, the instrument could be set to read the sample until two consecutive tests are within ±0.001 aw of each other. - Use RIGHT and LEFT to change between the Readings or $\Delta a_w$ settings. - Use UP and DOWN to change to select the number of readings (2 to 9). - Use UP and DOWN to select the $\Delta a{\rm w}$ value (any number from 0.0005 to 0.0200) (Figure 33).

-Figure 41 Custom mode screen
+Figure 33 Custom mode screen